tkow/key2union/README.md

 # About

 Your js or ts or json object's keys to one uniton type.
+It is usefull for literal type auto generate.

 # Example